 You may notice that one of your accounts (like the first one you signed in with) will have a Default tag next to it now.
 Whichever account is set to Default will be the account that is automatically logged in to when you first access a Google app.
 There is currently no easy way to change your default account once you’ve signed in to them all except by logging out of all of your accounts and signing in with the one you want first.

 Step 1: Download the Gmail app and sign in

-While you can add another Gmail account through the mobile website version of Gmail, you can also add Gmail accounts on the mobile app.
-Once you’ve downloaded and opened the Gmail app, go ahead and sign into your first account.
+You can also add additional Gmail accounts to the mobile app.
+Once you’ve downloaded and opened the Gmail app, go ahead and sign in to your first account.

 Step 2: Adding more accounts

 Step 1: Open your Gmail app and tap the Profile Picture icon in the top-right corner.

 Step 2: Navigate to Add Another Account from the menu that pops up.

 Step 3: Choose the type of email account you want to add.
 If you’re going to log into another Gmail account, for example, the account type should be Google.